elastio/bon/website/src/guide/basics/optional-members.md

 [setters]: ../reference/builder/member/setters

-::: details See how the setters look like in the generated code
+::: details See how the setters look in the generated code

 ```rust ignore
 // [GENERATED CODE (simplified)]